jdalton308/new-keycloak/README.md

 #### HTML
+*Partials*
+The `<partial></partial>` tags are used to modularize the HTML a bit, replaced through a gulp task [gulp-html-partial](https://www.npmjs.com/package/gulp-html-partial).
+Gulp replaces these with their indicated "partial", which hopefully makes them more maintainable and readable.
+The partial files are found in the `/src/html/partials/` folder.

-HTML files are minified using a gulp task, and piped from the `/src/` directory to the `/build/`.
+HTML files are also minified using a gulp task, and piped from the `/src/` directory to the `/build/`.